hippopenny/hippopenny.github.io/_posts/2023-10-08-skellyrun.md

 Skelly Run is a fresh take on the endless runner genre, leaving behind the intense 3D landscapes found in games like Subway Surfers and replacing them with stunning 2D artwork.
 The game mechanics are refreshingly simple.
 You'll swipe left and right to control Skelly, a charming skeleton character, as you navigate through a world filled with mountains, bones, and menacing monsters, all while collecting coins.

-What sets Skelly Run apart is the delightful twist that allows you to be carried by an owl, enabling you to fly by physically moving your phone left and right.
+What sets Skelly Run apart is the delightful twist that allows you to be carried by the raven, enabling you to fly by physically moving your phone left and right.
 It's a super fun way to collect lots of coins and adds a unique dimension to the endless runner experience.
 The motto of Skelly Run is simple: "Run for your life but must be in style."
 You can use the coins you collect to dress up your character and even add cool sticks to smash those pesky bats.

 <!-- {% include gallery id="gallery" caption="Just in time for Halloween challenge with your party!" %} -->